learn-co-curriculum/hs-html-stay-fresh/README.md

 You can also read up on all your HTML resources.
 AND take a stab at any uncompleted labs.

 The best way to learn to code is to write code :)
-<a href='https://learn.co/lessons/hs-html-stay-fresh' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-html-stay-fresh' title='Practice Makes Perfect'>Practice Makes Perfect</a> on Learn.co and start learning to code for free.</p>